Trash (video game)

-Trash is a real-time strategy computer game developed by Inhuman Games for the Microsoft Windows operating systems.
-It was released on September 20, 2005.
+Trash is a 2005 real-time strategy game developed by Inhuman Games.
+It was released on September 20, 2005, for Windows.

-Storyline
+Plot

 The game takes place in a post-apocalyptic future where, after the great nuclear war of 2015, peace treaties were signed, nuclear weapons were destroyed, and civilization was slowly rebuilt.
 However, 8 years after treaties were signed, a fleet of alien ships appeared outside Earth's atmosphere.
 Several super weapons were fired from the largest of the alien spacecraft, the resulting explosions causing major alterations to Earth's geography.
 Fearing for the lives of every human on earth, the United States Government unleashed its hidden nuclear arsenal on the alien ships.
 The resulting explosions rained down onto the planet, causing buildings to be destroyed and the air to be poisoned by radiation.
 As a result, in 10 hours, 5 of the 9 billion humans on Earth were killed.

 The remaining smaller alien ships traveled into Earth's atmosphere, but never landed due to resistance by the remaining humans on earth.

 After the alien ships left, mutants slowly began to appear, initially doing nothing more than raiding human settlements for building materials and kidnapping humans.
 As these incidents were few and far between, and by now many people had lost much of their families and other social contacts, most of these went unnoticed.

 However, the mutants had their own plans.
 The mutants were hybrids of the aliens that came to conquer Earth.
 They injected captured humans with their own DNA, causing them to mutate.
 Eventually, the mutants' forces were strong enough to take on the humans.
 The mutants deployed their forces, and the war between the humans and mutants began.